DriZy/Udacity-Microservices/README.md

 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`
+4. Make predictions: `./make_predictio.sh`
+5. Upload docker image: `upload_docker.sh`

 ### Kubernetes Steps

-* Setup and Configure Docker locally
+* Setup and Configure Docker locally `https://docs.docker.com/desktop/`
-* Setup and Configure Kubernetes locally
+* Setup and Configure Kubernetes locally `https://kubernetes.io/docs/tasks/tools/install-kubectl/`
-* Create Flask app in Container
+* Setup and Configure Minikube locally `https://kubernetes.io/docs/tasks/tools/install-minikube/`
+* Run `minikube start` to create a cluster
+* Run `kubectl config view` to check if the cluster is running
 * Run via kubectl

+### Details on files

+* `Makefile` Includes instructions on environment setup and lint tests
+* `requirements.txt` Contains all the dependencies
+* `app.py` Is the python flask app
+* `run_docker.sh` Builds the docker image and run it on the specified port
+* `run_kubernetes.sh` Runs the flask app via kubernetes
+* `make_predictio` Makes prediction for housing prices in Boston.
+* `upload_docker.sh` Uploads the docker image to the specify docker repository
+* `.circleci/config.yml` Contains the configurations needed for the pipeline on circleci